East Side Press Family Newsletter

 Virtual Peer Tutoring Program

 With the help of upperclassmen, the Student Services Department is rolling out a Virtual Peer Tutoring Program.
-Tutoring sessions are available at various times and days.
-These hour-long Zoom sessions will run until winter break and resume when students return on January 4th.
+Hour-long tutoring sessions via Zoom are available at various times and days.
 If students have questions, they should reach out to their school counselor.

 Student Services Team